jchavez-bw/eagle-server/README.md

     return foo(); //Return a string
 }
 ```
-The status code will be returned and the message in the exception will be sent as the body.
+The status code in the exception and the message in the exception will be used as the response status code and the response body.
 The HttpStatusAwareException is an exception actively caught and handled.
 If an uncaught exception is thrown within a reply function, the server will catch it and convert it to `new HttpStatusAwareException(500, "internal server error")`

 ## Headers & etc...